sharkcrayon/bitcoin-closure/README.md

 ## Getting Started

 ### JavaScript Web Interface
-We're hosting a working implementation online [here](http://goo.gl/YxyBJA), so feel free to check that out.
+We're hosting a working implementation online <a href="http://goo.gl/YxyBJA" target="_blank">here</a>, so feel free to check that out.

 Otherwise, you can run the application from your own computer as follows.